 The following diagram shows the distribution of numeric values before and after binning with the quantiles method.
 Notice that compared to the raw data at left, the data has been binned and transformed to a unit-normal scale.

 Because there are so many ways to group data, all customizable, we recommend that you experiment with different methods and values.
-The Examples section contains links to sample experiments that demonstrate how to use the different binning algorithms.

 How to configure Group Data into Bins